 Master of Science

 The Master of Science degree classes are offered on-campus, online or a combination to best suit your needs.
 Students can begin the program in Summer (June), Spring (January) or Fall (August).
-The program is designed to be completed in only 14 months if you are attending full-time, although we do have part-time options available.
+The program is can be completed in as little as 14 months if you are attending full-time (with a summer start).
+We do have part-time options available.

 The Master of Science program has the following prerequisites for admission, which must be completed before applying: